joachimdalen/azdevops-auto-state/README.md

 ## Post Install Activation

 Auto State is hidden behind a feature flag for several reasons.
-After installing the extension a Project or Organization administrator will need to toggle the feature flag to `On`.
+After installing the extension a Project or Organization administrator will need to toggle the feature flag to `On` in the [Preview Features](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features?view=azure-devops&tabs=new-account-enabled#enable-features-for-your-use) menu.
 This feature flag is scoped to individual projects, that means you need to be inside a project for the feature flag to appear.
 The url should look something like `https://dev.azure.com/ORGANIZATION/PROJECT`

 When you open the modal with all the feature flags the dropdown should have three options